 - ⅓ cup grated parmesan cheese freshly grated if possible

 - With a sharp knife, cut the squash in half lengthwise (be careful not to cut yourself, the shell can be difficult).
-Scrape out the seeds from both cavities with a spoon.1 spaghetti squash
+Scrape out the seeds from both cavities with a spoon.2 pounds spaghetti squash

-- Add chicken broth, salt and pepper, and sundried tomatoes and simmer until heated through.
+- Add chicken broth, salt and pepper, and chopped sundried tomatoes and simmer until heated through.
 If it is too thick for your taste, add some more chicken broth.
-Taste and add more salt if desired.1/3 cup sundried tomatoes, 1/2 to 1 cup chicken broth, 1/2 tsp salt, 1/4 tsp pepper
+Taste and add more salt if desired.1/2 to 1 cup chicken broth, 1/2 teaspoon salt, 1/4 teaspoon pepper

 - Sprinkle grated parmesan on the squash while it is still on the burner and gently simmer until it melts in (2-3 minutes).
 Cover the skillet to speed the melting process if desired.1/3 cup grated parmesan cheese